LiemDQ/LiemDQ.github.io/content/about.md

 ---

-I work at [Prometheus Fuels](https://www.prometheusfuels.com/), developing an electrochemical process for cost-effective carbon-neutral liquid fuels from the air.
+I work at [Prometheus Fuels](https://www.prometheusfuels.com/), developing an electrochemical process for producing cost-effective carbon-neutral liquid fuels from the air.
 I've been fortunate enough to have had the opportunity to dabble in many fields.
 Previously, I was an early employee and propulsion engineer for [SpaceRyde](https://spaceryde.webflow.io/), a (sadly now defunct) rocket startup.

 ## What is this website?